 Fast Pitch is an annual opportunity for both nonprofits and coaches.
-Fast Pitch 2017 has come to an end.
+Fast Pitch 2017 has come to an end and the 2018 Cohort has been selected.
 If you are a nonprofit interested in learning more about the opportunity for 2019, please contact admin@SVPSacramento.org.
 Nonprofit application opens in September 2018.
 If you are a prospective SVP Partner or process coach, please contact admin@SVPSacramento.org.

 3Strands Global Foundation: 3Strands Global mobilizes communities to combat human trafficking through prevention education and reintegration initiatives